Food & Drink

 a little R+R – Refuel and refresh in Folkestone Harbour

 Folkestone is full of fantastic places to refuel and refresh during your visit.
 The Lonely Planet has chosen some of our best places in their recent guide.
-Whether you’ve been shopping at our Sunday markets, or supporting the wealth of local independent retailers, or need a place to meet up with friends to celebrate, Folkestone has the right place for you.
+Whether you’ve been shopping at our Harbour Marketplace, or supporting the wealth of local independent retailers, or need somewhere to meet up with friends to celebrate, Folkestone has the right spot for you.
 Folkelife has curated a list of venues for a little tipple, or meal for the family.

 the goods yard

 The Goods Yard at Folkestone Harbour is a venue that always makes you feel like you’re on holiday.
 Set back with stunning views of Folkestone and the English Channel, plus over to France on a good day, you can relax with so many different types of food on offer.
+Pork & Co is irresistible; Greek Street, Mexican, Asian, Pizza, Grill and Fish and Chips, all washed down with some Floc beer.
 There’s something for everyone.
-The traders are open from 4pm on a Friday and through the weekend.
-The Sunday Marketplace runs from April to October with local artisans selling their wares.
-Find somewhere to sit down and rest whilst shopping.
-There are major sporting fixtures and films on the Harbour Screen when The Goods Yard is open.
+There’s a selection of free Family Films showing every weekend from March to September along with live music and community activities.
+The Marketplace runs from March to October and will open up again mid November for the Festive Marketplace until Christmas Eve.
+It has local artisans selling their wares and these make great presents.

 Lighthouse Champagne Bar